 Betternet is a well-known VPN that offers both free and paid versions.
-While it may be popular with some mobile users, it also suffers from a very troubling history.
-As we’ll explain below, a team of researchers caught Betternet embedding malware and tracking libraries in their VPN apps.
+Despite its renown, Betternet VPN has a very troubling history.
+As we’ll explain further in this Betternet VPN article, a team of researchers caught Betternet embedding malware and tracking libraries in their VPN apps.

-Betternet is a VPN service that began operating in 2015, quickly rose to popularity as a free VPN, and then was sold to AnchorFree.
+Betternet is a VPN service that began operating in 2015, quickly rose to popularity as a free VPN, and then was sold to Pango.
 When I first tested out Betternet for a review a few years back, it appeared to be an independent company based in Canada.
-However, for this updated review, it appears that Betternet is now owned by AnchorFree, the company behind the infamous Hotspot Shield VPN.
+However, for this updated review, it appears that Betternet is now owned by Pango, which is connected to Hotspot Shield VPN.

 Is Betternet safe?